Rosylyn Rhee, Documentary Filmmaker

 News & Press

-I'm the first featured documentary filmmaker in agnesfilms.com, a site for female filmmakers.
+Featured filmmaker on agnesfilms.com, a resource website for female filmmakers.

-SSBD reviewed in Spring 2010 issue of Films for the Feminist Classroom.
+Review, Spring 2010, Films for the Feminist Classroom.

 Ransom Riggs wrote a lovely piece about my Wifebeater project in Mental Floss.